nlx-group/LX-WordNetBrowser/docs/developer-documentation-general.rst

 Parser
 ######
 Defines a class for parsers of lines.
 This is where the wordnet lines get converted to HTML formatted lines with all the relevant information such as names and glosses.
-All search functions other than translations will eventually call this class to format their lines.
+All search functions other than translations will eventually call this class to format their lines or obtain information

 Search Routines
 ###############